GSA/digitalgov.gov/content/news/2022/03/2022-03-22-building-and-supporting-a-diverse-technology-workforce-in-the-federal-government.md

 ---

-{{< box >}} {{< img-right src="brian-whittaker-fdic" >}}

-_Brian Whittaker has long been a champion for representation in government, first as the Deputy Executive Director at the [Centers of Excellence](https://coe.gsa.gov/), where he managed the recruitment and selection of technologists, and then as Acting Director for [18F](https://18f.gsa.gov/), where he managed a diverse workforce and worked on improving equity._
+{{< box >}}_Brian Whittaker has long been a champion for representation in government, first as the Deputy Executive Director at the [Centers of Excellence](https://coe.gsa.gov/), where he managed the recruitment and selection of technologists, and then as Acting Director for [18F](https://18f.gsa.gov/), where he managed a diverse workforce and worked on improving equity._

 _Most recently, Brian served as Director of Design and Development at the [Consumer Financial Protection Bureau](https://www.consumerfinance.gov/) and he now serves as the acting Chief Innovation Officer at the [Federal Deposit Insurance Corporation](https://www.fdic.gov/)._